This way to the beach!

 We have rivers and lakes aplenty in Berkshire, but a beach?
-A big fat zero.
-Now that we can escape for a socially distant day out, a day at the seaside is totally doable.
-All of the suggestions below are no more than two hours in the car, depending on which part of the Berkshire you live in.
-So set your alarm for an early start, grab the wind-breaker and soggy sandwiches – let’s go!
+A big fat zero. a one-day jaunt to the seaside is still doable if you get an early start.
+All of the suggestions below are 1-3 hours in the car, depending of course which part of the county you live in.
+So grab the wind-breaker and soggy sandwiches and let’s go!

 Mudeford Quay, Dorset